HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_core_sidecar_log.md

 So in that case, the file pattern matching argument can be passed to identify the file from that pattern matching.
 And for the rotating logs the file picking mechanism (recently added/updated file will be picked) working as it is among those files.

 !!!example "Example:"
-    The following example starts a new sidecar container, and exposes the logs with file pattern matching ability.
+    The following example starts a new sidecar container, and exposes the logs with the file pattern matching ability.

     ```
         logging: